rexlManu/tschannelcreator/README.md

 > createChannels

 how many channels should be created if new channels are getting created after a user joins into a channel

+> permissions

+The permissions that should have the created channel